fiverr/switch_board/README.md

 ### Description

-**SwitchBoard** is a utility gem designed to help in the coordinate of locked object to a set of "lockers".
+**SwitchBoard** is a utility gem designed to help in the coordination of locked objects by a set of "lockers".
 Think of a bank's cashiers, where customers are in line to be served, they are the dataset.

 When a customer is served by a cashier, it is still in line to be served, but is now "locked".